Entropy-driven Fair and Effective Federated Learning

-In this section, we demonstrate the Proposition~\ref{pareto optimal}.
+In this following, we demonstrate the Proposition~\ref{pareto optimal}.
 In particular, we consider the degenerate setting of FedEBA+ where the parameter $\alpha=0$.
-We first provide the following lemma that illustrates the correlation between Pareto-optimality and monotonicity.
+We first provide the following lemma that illustrates the correlation between Pareto optimality and monotonicity.

 \begin{lemma}[Property 1 in \citep{sampat2019fairness}.]
 The allocation strategy $\varphi(p)=\underset{p \in \mathcal{P}}{\arg \max }~h(p(f))$ is Pareto optimal if $h$ is a strictly monotonically increasing function. \end{lemma} In order for this paper to be self-contained, we restate the proof of Property 1 in \citep{sampat2019fairness} here: